cmu-rss-lab/rosdiscover-evaluation/README.rst

 The :code:`subject` tag describes the name of the system (e.g. husky, autoware, or turtlebot).
 The :code:`type` tag can either be :code:`detection` (with a buggy and fixed version for RQ3) or :code:`recovery` for a single-version experiment for RQ2.
 This tag defines what format the experiment is described.
-For detection experiments, the project sources will be specified for buggy and fixed versions sperarately:
+For detection experiments, the project sources are be specified for buggy and fixed versions separatelty:

 .. code:: yml